Xi Jinping offers Kim Jong-un to cooperate for world peace - ExBulletin

 Xi Jinping offers Kim Jong-un to cooperate for world peace

-Chinese President Xi Jinping has written to North Korean leader Kim Jong-un, offering to cooperate in accelerate peace in the world, the North Korean state agency KCNA announced on Saturday.
+LChinese President Xi Jinping has written to North Korean leader Kim Jong-un, offering to cooperate to accelerate world peace, the North Korean state agency KCNA reported on Saturday (November 26th).
 This letter comes at a time when tensions are at their height in the Korean peninsula, after a record series of missile tests by Pyongyang and when Soul, Washington and Tokyo have strengthened their military cooperation.

-During an interview last week on the sidelines of the G20 summit in Bali, US President Joe Biden asked Xi Jinping to signify clearly North Korea not to carry out a new nuclear test, as Soul and Washington claim it intends to do.
-Certainly our diplomacy will strive to bring China to join the countries that publicly condemn this today and use its influence to persuade North Korea, a senior US official later said.
+During an interview last week on the sidelines of the G20 summit in Bali, US President Joe Biden asked Xi Jinping to clearly tell North Korea not to conduct a new nuclear test, as Soul and Washington claim. intention.

+It is certain that our diplomacy will endeavor to bring China to join the countries which condemn this publicly today and to use its influence to persuade North Korea, had then declared a senior American official.

 |